Description

 Input Data

-• Analyzes raw (i.e. dd), Expert Witness (i.e. EnCase) and AFF file system and disk images.
-(Sleuth Kit Informer #11)
+• Analyzes raw (i.e. dd), Expert Witness (i.e. E01/EnCase), VHD, VMDK, and AFF file system and disk images.

-• Supports the NTFS, FAT, ExFAT, UFS 1, UFS 2, EXT2FS, EXT3FS, Ext4, HFS, ISO 9660, and YAFFS2 file systems (even when the host operating system does not or has a different endian ordering).
+• Supports the NTFS, FAT, ExFAT, APFS, UFS 1, UFS 2, EXT2FS, EXT3FS, Ext4, HFS, ISO 9660, and YAFFS2 file systems (even when the host operating system does not or has a different endian ordering).

 • Tools can be run on a live Windows or UNIX system during Incident Response.
 These tools will show files that have been "hidden" by rootkits and will not modify the A-Time of files that are viewed.
 (Sleuth Kit Informer #13)